Tomahawk64/File-sharing-application/README.md

   "files": ["file1.pptx", "file2.docx"]
 }
 Security
-JWT Authentication: All endpoints, except for /signup and /login, require a valid JWT token in the Authorization header.
+The API uses JWT for authentication.
+Ensure you keep the SECRET_KEY safe in production.
-File Type Restriction: Only .pptx, .docx, and .xlsx files are allowed for upload to ensure security.
+File uploads are restricted to .pptx, .docx, and .xlsx formats to prevent malicious files from being uploaded.
+Contribution
+Feel free to fork the repository and make improvements.
+If you find a bug or have a feature request, please open an issue.